Samsung/ONE/compiler/circle-mpqsolver/README.md

 --bisection _mode_: input nodes should be at Q16 precision ['auto', 'true', 'false']
 --visq_file: .visq.json file to be used in 'auto' mode
+--save_intermediate: path to the directory where all intermediate results will be saved

 ```
 $ ./circle-mpqsolver